 A newborn has more bones than an adult due to the presence of more flexible cartilage in the body.
 As the baby grows, some of the cartilage hardens and turns to bone, and some bones fuse together (2).

 Babies have cartilage in place of bones during birth to benefit both the mother and the baby.
 Bones are more rigid and harder than cartilage.
+Cartilage keeps the baby flexible, so it can easily pass through the birth canal.
 So, if a newborn has bone kneecaps, they might break during birth or injure the birth canal at the time of delivery.

 Also, as cartilage is softer and more flexible than bones, it helps the baby be more flexible while exploring and finding their way in the world by crawling or walking.